lockvoid/therondb.com/_docs/guide/integrating-database.md

 const theron = new Theron('https://therondb.com', { app: 'YOUR_APP_NAME' });
 {% endhighlight %}

-Creating a reference establishes a WebSocket connection to Theron’s server but doesn’t begin downloading data.
-Data is not fetched until a stream subscription is created.
-Once the data is retrieved, it stays cached locally until the last subscription is disposed of.
+Creating a reference DOESN'T establish a WebSocket connection to Theron’s server and DOESN’T begin downloading data.
+The connection IS opened and data IS fetched once a stream subscription is created.
+It stays cached locally until the last subscription is disposed of.

 Now, we can stream data by creating a new subscription.
-For that, Theron provides the [`watch()`](../api/Theron.html#watch) method, which fetches the SQL query from your server, then queries your database and emits the actions needed in order to construct the dataset.
+For that, Theron provides the [`watch()`](../api/Theron.html#watch) method, which fetches the SQL query from your server, then queries your database and emits the artefacts needed in order to construct the dataset.

 {% highlight javascript linenos %}